heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 Finally the Stops that are connections are determined and the TimeTable is ready to use for next step.

-## 2. Creating GTFS
+## 2.2.
+Creating the GTFS files in memory

-Before trying to find the stop locations, we first consolidate all data we have accumulated so far into different datastructures, each of which mirrors a specific GTFS file.\æ@æ@æ@æ@æ
+Before trying to find the stop locations, we first combine all information we have accumulated so far into different datastructures, each of which mirrors a specific GTFS file.\
 For example, the datastructure `Routes` contains all the necessary information to create a valid [routes.txt](https://developers.google.com/transit/gtfs/reference#routestxt).
 `StopTimes` on the other hand, contains all necessary information to create a valid [stop_times.txt](https://developers.google.com/transit/gtfs/reference#stop_timestxt), and so on and so forth.
 The only exception to this is `Stops`, which does not contain valid locations, yet.
+Roughly that is already all there is to this step, there are some caveats and special cases however, showcased here.

+#### ID generation

+The ID's used in some GTFS-files (e.g. `agency_id` in `agency.txt`) are generated to be globally (i.e. in this GTFS-feed) unique.
+For simplicity, they were chosen to be integers (casted to string, as required by the specification).
+If an ID is already used by some existing GTFS-file, it will not be used.

 #### Repeating stop times

 If a trip is repeated every X minutes, the transit agency oftentimes uses what we call repeated columns.
-In FIGURE X is an example of such a column (Column 2).
+In the figure below is an example of such a column.

+![Example of a repeated column][repeat_column]

 When transforming a `TimeTable` into GTFS files, these columns are expanded, i.e. when encountering a stop_times entry, which contains a (user-specified) repeat-identifier, we first create the next entry and afterwards fill in the remaining values shifted by the given amount.

-For example, given a `TimeTable` like the one in FIGURE X, the important entries for adding all repeated stop times are the second, third and fourth entries.
+For example, given a `TimeTable` like the one above, the important entries for adding all repeated stop times are the first, second and third entries.
 The second one marks the lower bound, from which to add the repeating stop times.
 The amount that each new entry will need to be shifted by is taken from the third entry, the actual repeat entry.
 The fourth entry marks the upper bound.\